 Mr. Quqqiaq: Thank you, Mr. Speaker.
 My questions are for the Minister of Community and Government Services.

-My questions today concern the important issues of community morgues.
-As you will recall, a number of questions were asked in the House during the previous Legislative Assembly on this topic.
+Mr. Speaker, my questions today concern the important issue of community morgues.

+Mr. Speaker, as you will recall, a number of questions were asked in the

+House during the previous Legislative Assembly on this topic.